ProjectDaiana/miniRT/README.md

 	a.x * b.x + a.y * b.y + a.z * b.z

 #### Cross Product
 You get a new vector that is perpendicular to both of the original vectors.
-Returns new_vector
+Returns a new vector.

     new.x = vec.y * vec2.z - vec.z * vec2.y;
     new.y = vec.z * vec2.x - vec.x * vec2.z;